-While your Website has static information (The content on your Home, About, Services, Portfolio, and Contact pages) your blog can help to sell your products and services even further.
+While your website has static information (The content on your home, about, services, portfolio, & contact) your blog can help to sell your products and services even further.
 Be smart!
 Use your blog as a marketing tool.
 Talk about the benefits of your products and/or services.

 A boost to your Search Engine Optimization (SEO) that is!
 Blogging can significantly boost your Search Engine Optimization (the ability for your website to be found when people use search engines like Google).
 Blogging, essentially, creates more “arms” of your website, and therefore, helps it to be more easily found.
-Our website is built on Showit, which uses a WordPress back end for blogging.
-Our go-to plug-in is the YOAST SEO Plugin.
-It helps us ensure every blog post is not only well-written but is also well-designed for SEO.
+Here is a little hack!
+My website is built on Showit, which uses a WordPress back end for blogging, indisputably the best blogging platform.
+My go-to plug-in for WordPress is the YOAST SEO Plugin.
+It helps me ensure every blog post is not only well-written but is also well-designed for SEO.

 Your blog content can have LEGS FOR DAYS!
-When we write a blog post, we maximize the exposure our audience (and ideal client) has by sharing it with ALL our social media platforms.
+When I write a blog post, I maximize the exposure our audience (and ideal client) has by sharing it with ALL my social media platforms.
 Blogging has the potential to be evergreen content.

 “Evergreen content is content that remains relevant regardless of the season or the time-frame, just like trees that never lose their leaves.
 In terms of value, it is content that never loses a residual level of traffic.
 With the right strategy, evergreen content will consistently generate interest over time, and people will still come looking for it for months, years, even decades to come.”Brain Labs Digital